 I figured I’d add my 2 yen on the debate.
 After all, I discovered that I was pregnant a day after starting my new (and current) school.

-If you’re curious about “pregnancy rotas,” I’ll share a quote from a June 4 article from Japan Today titled, ‘Pregnancy rotas’ add to working women’s woes in Japan:
+If you’re curious about “pregnancy rotas,” check out this June 4 article from Japan Today titled, ‘Pregnancy rotas’ add to working women’s woes in Japan:

 The issue of “pregnancy rotas” hit the headlines earlier this year when a man wrote about his wife’s experience getting pregnant “out of turn.”
 In a letter to the Mainichi Shimbun newspaper, he said he and his wife had apologised to her boss at a nursery…

 The letter sparked a debate about the practice, which experts say is particularly prevalent in sectors that struggle to find and retain employees, like the daycare industry.

 And since the daycare industry is where I work, I’m sharing my experience.

 To be perfectly honest, my experience is nothing like the one in the Mainichi Shimbun.
 But, I was afraid that things would end up that way considering the timing of my announcement.

 Literally the day after I signed my new contract, I found out I was pregnant.
 Which would be exciting news, right?